Barbara Chase-Riboud: Chase-Riboud v. Dreamworks lawsuit

 In 1997, Chase-Riboud settled a suit against DreamWorks for $10 million on charges of copyright infringement of her novel about the Amistad mutiny, Echo of Lions.
-The author claimed that the screenplay for Steven Spielberg's film Amistad (1997) plagiarized her novel on the topic.
+The writer claimed that the screenplay for Steven Spielberg's film Amistad (1997) plagiarized her novel on the topic.

 It was finally established that David Franzoni, the sole credited screenwriter on Amistad, had spent three years, beginning in 1993, writing a script based on Chase-Riboud's book, Echo of Lions.
 This was under an option held by Dustin Hoffman's Punch Productions.
-Franzoni claimed he had never read Chase-Riboud's book, which she had sold to Dustin Hoffman's production company.
+Franzoni claimed he had never read Chase-Riboud's book, which she had sold to Hoffman's production company.
 Burt Fields, DreamWorks main lawyer, was at the same time, unbeknownst to Chase-Riboud's attorneys, a stockholder, lawyer and board member of Punch Productions.
 He did not recuse himself from the suit, but had Punch Productions dropped from the original complaint.
 Franzoni was never obliged to testify under oath.
 He may have carried over some of his thinking to his screenplay for Amistad.
 When Chase-Riboud filed a second suit against DreamWorks in France, the dispute was quickly settled out of court for an undisclosed amount days before the 1998 Oscar nominations were announced.